All Episodes

 He rated a 64.2.

-So Giuliani, Obama, McCain, are the top three.
+So Giuliani, Obama, McCain are the top three.

-What's even more interesting is who comes after.
+What's even more interesting is who comes after?

-Condoleez Rice is fourth.
+Condoleezza Rice is fourth.

 Feelings.

-Condolisa Rice is fourth.
+Condoleezza Rice is fourth.

-Former president Bill Clinton is fifth.
+Former President Bill Clinton is fifth.

 He gets around to every place.

-I mean, he just uh shows up.
+Now that he doesn't have a job, I mean, he just shows up.

-Uh And this is the exchange.
+And this is the exchange.

 I sure do, Cammy.